Bourbourg

 Bourbourg (/fr/; Broekburg) is a commune in the Nord department in northern France.
-It is situated in the maritime plain of northern France, in the middle of a triangle formed by Dunkirk, Calais, and Saint-Omer.
+It is on the maritime plain of northern France, in the middle of a triangle formed by Dunkirk, Calais, and Saint-Omer.

 Population

-In 1945 Bourbourg absorbed the former commune Bourbourg-Campagne.
+In 1945 Bourbourg absorbed the former commune of Bourbourg-Campagne.
 The population data given in the table and graph below for 1936 and earlier refer to Bourbourg proper, without Bourbourg-Campagne.